nicole-m-martin/lab-11-pokemon-catcher/README.md

 JS:

-1. Import Pokemon Data
+1. Import Pokemon Data: done!

-2. 3 pokemon randomly generate on the page
+2. 3 pokemon randomly generate on the page : done!

 - check if they are different (they have different ids)
 - if not, randomly generate 3 more until they are different

 3. When a user clicks on the image: